Creating custom metafield definitions

 - content type, such as text, file, or URL

-- validation rules, such as character limits, or minimum and maximum values
+- validation rules, such as character limits, minimum and maximum values, or preset values

 - description (optional), such as information about what values to enter for the metafield

 Some content types have additional configuration options that you need to select.
 Configuration options can include the following:

 - single-line or multi-line fields

 - minimum and maximum values

 By default, values for custom metafields aren't accessible to custom storefronts.
 If you want to allow custom storefronts to display your custom metafields, then you can give access to the Storefront API when you create or edit a custom metafield definition.
 You might want to give access to the Storefront API if you sell your Shopify products through a non-Shopify website, video game, or other custom shopping experience.
 Learn more about using metafields with the Storefront API.

 Before you begin

 Before you create a custom metafield definition, review the following information to make sure that you understand how to configure your definition: